 Why it’s still a good idea to commute by motorcycle

 Compared to other modes of transportation, it’s faster to maneuver through traffic and can save on travel time since motorcycles occupy less space without causing road congestion.
 What’s more, the parking space required for motorcycle can be very small, making it easier to park on China’s crowded streets.

 - Relieve the congestion

 The biggest advantage of motorcycles in China is its compact body, which will effectively relieve urban congestion.
-Li Bin, the Secretary of China Automobile Association Motorcycle presented a test result when he was explaining the importance of motorcycle; to finish the same journey, motorcycle is the fastest, followed by bus, with personal car being the slowest.
-From this test result we can see the superiority in terms of the speed compared to other means of transportation, which will play a significant improvement in urban traffic congestion.
+Li Bin, the Secretary of China Automobile Association Motorcycle presented a test result when he was explaining the importance of motorcycle; to finish the same journey, a motorcycle is the fastest, followed by bus, with a personal car being the slowest.
+From this test result, we can see the superiority in terms of the speed compared to other means of transportation, which will play a significant improvement in urban traffic congestion.

 - Energy saving

 A motorcycle’s fuel consumption is much lower than cars.
 Take Zongshen ZS100-S for instance, the average fuel consumption for one hundred kilometers is only 1.9L, much lower than many hybrid electric vehicles.
-Besides, the total amount of pollutants motorcycles discharge is not as high aswell.
+Besides, the total amount of pollutants motorcycles discharge is not as high as well.

 Entertainment is the trend, and also the way out

 Although the historically huge trend of personal motorcycle ownership is dying down, large displacement motorcycles designed for leisure and entertainment are growing steadily.
 In 2014, large displacement motorcycles (displacement of more than 400 ml) domestic sales hit 14,600, an increase of 231.82%.